purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-Interview-Questions/NLP-interview-questions.md

 In NLP, a [corpus](https://www.geeksforgeeks.org/nlp-wordlist-corpus) is a huge collection of texts or documents.
 It is a structured dataset that acts as a sample of a specific language, domain, or issue.
 A corpus can include a variety of texts, including books, essays, web pages, and social media posts.
 Corpora are frequently developed and curated for specific research or NLP objectives.
 They serve as a foundation for developing language models, undertaking linguistic analysis, and gaining insights into language usage and patterns.

+## Question 5

+**What do you mean by text augmentation in NLP and what are the different text augmentation techniques in NLP?**

+[Text augmentation](https://www.geeksforgeeks.org/text-augmentation-techniques-in-nlp) in NLP refers to the process that generates new or modified textual data from existing data in order to increase the diversity and quantity of training samples.
+Text augmentation techniques apply numerous alterations to the original text while keeping the underlying meaning.

+Different text augmentation techniques in NLP include:

+1.  ****Synonym Replacement:**** Replacing words in the text with their synonyms to introduce variation while maintaining semantic similarity.
+2.  ****Random Insertion/Deletion:**** Randomly inserting or deleting words in the text to simulate noisy or incomplete data and enhance model robustness.
+3.  ****Word Swapping:**** Exchanging the positions of words within a sentence to generate alternative sentence structures.
+4.  ****Back translation:**** Translating the text into another language and then translating it back to the original language to introduce diverse phrasing and sentence constructions.
+5.  ****Random Masking:**** Masking or replacing random words in the text with a special token, akin to the approach used in masked language models like BERT.
+6.  ****Character-level Augmentation:**** Modifying individual characters in the text, such as adding noise, misspellings, or character substitutions, to simulate real-world variations.
+7.  ****Text Paraphrasing:**** Rewriting sentences or phrases using different words and sentence structures while preserving the original meaning.
+8.  ****Rule-based Generation:**** Applying linguistic rules to generate new data instances, such as using grammatical templates or syntactic transformations.

 ## Reference
 - https://www.geeksforgeeks.org/nlp-interview-questions/